Samsung today announced the availability of the 980 PRO NVMe SSD as the flagship upgrade to the 970 PRO that came out two years ago.

 Faster speeds, but half the endurance

-Per the hardware specs of PCIe 4.0, the 980 PRO can deliver twice the performance of the previous model.
+Per the hardware specs of PCIe 4.0, the 980 PRO can deliver twice the previous model's performance.
 In return, though, it has just half the endurance rating.
-That’s because, on the inside, it uses a new and more affordable type of flash memory.
+That's because, on the inside, it uses a new and more affordable type of flash memory.

 Specifically, you can write up to 600TB to the 1TB version before it becomes unreliable, compared to 1200TB of the 970 PRO.